JoseUrbano21/JoseUrbano21/README.md

 </div>

 ## About me ✨
 I'm a **Multiplatform Application Developer in progress** who combine my creativity with the technology.
-I believe in the _true self_ expression as the way to success and happiness, and I found in software development my medium to show my personality.
-The **Pokémon MVP Tournament** is my big _work in progress_ project, where I put all of myself into it.
+The _true self_ expression is the way to success and happiness, and I found in software development my medium to show my personality.
+I believe in working from the passion, and the **Pokémon MVP Tournament** is my big _work in progress_ project, where I put all of myself into it.

 ## Noted projects :iphone: